-My name is Mike Heighway (pron.
-Hay-way).
-I am a multidisciplinary designer and design lead with 10 years of experience.
-Currently, I am working for Trimble as an art director and designer.
-My work extends across brand identity systems, design systems, user interface and experience, web and mobile app design, print design, packaging, product visualization, and architectural design.
+My name is Mike Heighway.
+I am an art director and multidisciplinary designer with 12 years of experience.
+My work extends across brand identity, design systems, user interface and experience, web and mobile app design, print design, packaging, product visualization, and architectural design.

 Design is a rigorous intellectual process paired with abstract thinking.
 It is iterative by nature and requires confidence in restraint.
 Great design is the distillation of an idea down to its critical elements; the solution should appear effortless and express clarity of concept.

 Fuji camera systems

-Over the last decade, I have completed a diverse body of work for numerous high-profile companies through various agencies.
+Over the last decade, I have completed a diverse body of work for numerous high-profile companies as a consultant and in full-time capacity.

 UNM, School and Architecture and Planning